Rating agencies buy into euro zone recovery story

 In Italy, Fitch cited improved funding conditions, as well as an end to the country’s worst post-war recession, among reasons to raise the outlook.

-The agency also mentioned recapitalization efforts at Italian banks, which are planning to raise about 10 billion euros in total from investors and are less likely now to require public aid.
+The agency also mentioned recapitalisation efforts at Italian banks, which are planning to raise about 10 billion euros in total from investors and are less likely now to require public aid.

 However, it warned that with public debt set to peak at 135 percent of national output this year and stay above 130 percent until 2017, Italy had limited ability to react to potential shocks.